 - Rewards – Using rewards instead of punishments can help you get the most from your employees.
 When you have an employee, who has improved their performance, acknowledge their hard work and effort by rewarding them.
 It doesn’t have to be a financial incentive.
 Rather, it could simply be allowing them to have the best parking spot for a month or hosting a staff lunch with a menu of their choice.

 HR departments that use a coaching model for employees can help build up the success of an organization.
-Employees that are happier and more engaged in their work are less like to take time off or be absent.
+Employees that are happier and more engaged in their work are less likely to take time off or be absent.
 They are more committed to the company and work harder.
 This increase in productivity improves the bottom line for the organization.

 Many studies have shown the link between employee happiness and a company’s revenue.
 Researchers have also done extensive studies on what employees want from their workplace.
-A large number of millennials have been drawn to jobs that allow for growth, development opportunities and a work-life balance.
+A large number of Millennials have been drawn to jobs that allow for growth, development opportunities and a work-life balance.

-While it may seem like a challenge to coach your employees, it doesn’t have to be.
+While it may seem like a challenge to coach your employees it doesn’t have to be.
 It can start by simply changing how you interact with employees.
 Use constructive feedback and good communication tools in an effort to encourage them to reach their full potential.
 Employees that feel they matter to your organization will become more committed to doing their best work.
 This can have a ripple effect on your workplace.
 It can lead to a more positive atmosphere and encouraging interactions among workers.